-The SCA sponsors two studio tours each year — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall — plus an annual Sculpture Jam creating art from recycled materials.
+The SCA sponsors two studio tours each year — Art at the Source in the west county area each spring, and Sonoma County Art Trails countywide each fall.
 Musical performances at the center include jazz, cabaret, classical, and more by renowned musicians, and the monthly Casual Concerts highlight local performers.

 Two Sister Cities (Yamauchi-Takeo, Japan and Chihirin, Ukraine), a declared “nuclear-free zone,” and sandal-clad denizens would make it easy to write off Sebastopol cuisine as pasture-grazing-vegetarian fare.

 Nothing could be further from the truth.
 The dining scene in Sebastopol is as eclectic as it is acclaimed.
 Sure, eateries stay true to their garden-to-table roots, but these chefs know they are dishing it up to avid local foodies.

 Looking for good sushi?
 It’s here.
 What about a down-home diner?
 Yep, got that.
 Mexican fare so authentic that it makes jalapeños pop?
 Sí.

 To find that perfect spot to eat, check our listing of Sebastopol restaurants.

 Next up: the allure of shopping on vacation.
 Enjoy the thrill of the hunt for a bargain; for the crafty little bag that’s one of a kind; for the watercolor that’s so delightful it sang to you from the wall of the gallery.
 Sebastopol has all that and more.